Check Hard Drive Health on a Mac

 Disk Utility will check the hard drive on your Mac for errors.
 All results will be listed in the text field in the middle of the window – pay special attention to any red messages.
 Those indicate errors.
 Not every error will be critical, and some can be safely ignored, but you should still read over the list in detail.

-What I liked: Disk Utility is intuitive and easy to use, and available on every Mac by default.
+What we liked: Disk Utility is intuitive and easy to use, and available on every Mac by default.
 This makes it a good option in a pinch.

 ❗️

-What I didn’t like: Doesn’t offer as many features for scanning and repairing your disk compared to professional apps on the market, especially if you encounter more serious problems.
+What we didn’t like: Doesn’t offer as many features for scanning and repairing your disk compared to professional apps on the market, especially if you encounter more serious problems.

-Beginner: Test Your Mac’s Hard Disk with Disk Drill
+Beginner: Test Your Mac’s Hard Drive with Third-Party Tools

 👀